ppetrovtv/pine_script_docs/source/language/Comments.rst

     a = close // This is also a comment plot(a)

-*Pine Editor* has hotkeys for commenting/uncommenting block of code:
+The *Pine Editor* has a hotkey for commenting/uncommenting:
 ``Ctrl + /``.
-Thanks to this, there is no need for multi-line comments --- one can highlight the large code fragment in Pine Editor and press ``Ctrl + /``.
-This will comment out highlighted fragment; if ``Ctrl + /`` is pressed again, commentary will be taken away.
+Highlight a code fragment and press ``Ctrl + /``
+to comment/uncomment whole blocks of code at a time.

-Also, comments could not be placed in the middle of a statement wrapped to several lines, read more here: :doc:`Lines_wrapping`.
+Comments cannot be placed in the middle of a statement continued on multiple lines.
+Read more on this here: :doc:`Lines_wrapping`.